mdn/content/files/en-us/web/http/authentication/index.md

 ### Authentication schemes

 The general HTTP authentication framework is used by several authentication schemes.
 Schemes can differ in security strength and in their availability in client or server software.

 The most common authentication scheme is the "Basic" authentication scheme, which is introduced in more detail below.
 IANA maintains a [list of authentication schemes](https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml), but there are other schemes offered by host services, such as Amazon AWS.

 Common authentication schemes include:

 - **Basic**
   - : See {{rfc(7617)}}, base64-encoded credentials.
 More information below.
 - **Bearer**
   - : See {{rfc(6750)}}, bearer tokens to access OAuth 2.0-protected resources
 - **Digest**
-  - : See {{rfc(7616)}}, only md5 hashing is supported in Firefox, see {{bug(472823)}} for SHA encryption support
+  - : See {{rfc(7616)}}.
+Firefox 93 and later support SHA-256 encryption.
+Previous versions only support MD5 hashing (not recommended).
 - **HOBA**
   - : See {{rfc(7486)}}, Section 3, **H**TTP **O**rigin-**B**ound **A**uthentication, digital-signature-based
 - **Mutual**